ssciancalepore/parfait-proverif/README.md

-This is the code used to verify some of the security properties of the PARFAIT protocol, presented in the paper "PARFAIT: Privacy-Preserving, Secure, and Low-Delay Service Access in Fog-enabled IoT Ecosystems".
+This is the source code used to verify some of the security properties of the PARFAIT protocol, presented in the paper "PARFAIT: Privacy-Preserving, Secure, and Low-Delay Service Access in Fog-enabled IoT Ecosystems".

 The folder contains two tests.